 Household changes are inevitable and when cats are impacted we always hope for the best.
-Unfortunately, what we consider small changes can have introducing a new catmajor impacts on our cats.
+Unfortunately, what we consider small changes can have major impacts on our cats.
 One big change that has significant impact to cats is introduction of another cat to the family.

 Why Introducing A New Cat Is Difficult